michaelsternberg/magic-castle/README.md

 # magic-castle
-This project is a re-digitization of *Magic Castle*, a previously unreleased game for the ATARI 800 8-bit home computer, designed and programmed by Bruce May in 1983.
+This project is a re-digitization and reverse engineering of *Magic Castle*, a previously unreleased game for the ATARI 800 8-bit home computer, designed and programmed by Bruce May in 1983.
 The source files are based on the scanned artifacts found at [archive.org](https://archive.org/details/magiccastle_atari).
 An interview with Bruce May regarding the development and fate of *Magic Castle* was recorded for [ANTIC - The ATARI 8-bit Podcast Interview Episode 375](https://ataripodcast.libsyn.com/antic-interview-375-bruce-may-unreleased-magic-castle-game).

 ## How to Play
 The instruction manual can be found [here](https://archive.org/details/magiccastle_atari/Magic%20Castle%20Instruction%20Mannual).